HumanDynamics/openbadge-server/README.md

     python src/manage.py set_timestamps --project_key={DB project key}

-Note - if you want to set the timestamp to a specific value, you can use --timestamp=<epoch time>
+Note - if you want to set the timestamp to a specific value, you can use --timestamp={epoch time}

 # Old/unsupported custom Commands
 ---------------